MacacaGames/MacacaViewSystem/README.md

 ## 1. Editor
 Menu Path : MacacaGames > ViewSystem > Visual Editor

-ViewSystem will create required data and save in Assets/ViewSystemResources folder automatically.
+ViewSystem will create required data and save under Assets/ViewSystemResources folder.

 ## 2. Create ViewController
 In the Scene which you wish to add UI, create a new GameObject and attach ViewControll Component, then drag ViewSystemData to component.
 <img src="./Img~/how_to_1.png" width="600"/>

 ## 3. Create UGUI Canvas
-Create a UGUI canvas and set as a child to ViewController gameobject.
-We strongly suggest also set "EventSystem" gameobject as a child to Canvas.

-## 4. Setup GlobalSetting
-Click "GlobalSetting" button on toolbar and follow the steps
+Click ``GlobalSetting`` button on toolbar.

-- Drag Canvas object in scene to "UI Root Object(In Scene)" field.
+- Click the ``Generate default UI Root Object`` button to automatically generate your first UI root.
-- Set ViewController gameObject name to "View Controller GameObject" field.
-(As screenshot is "UI")
+- Set ViewController gameObject name to ``View Controller GameObject`` field.
+(As the screenshot is ``UI``)
-- Now delete all child under View Controller GameObject
-- Remember click "Save" button on toolbar after all step is done
+- Remember click ``Save`` button on toolbar after all step is done
 <img src="./Img~/how_to_2.png" width="600"/>

-## 5. Ready to go!
+## 4. Ready to go!
 Now, all setup step is done, use Example Project to learn how to edit your UI.

 # Usage